emoacht/Monitorian/docs/COMMANDS.md

 Here are a few remarks:

  - A set of key commands will be overwritten by another set of the same hot key.
 To execute multiple commands by the same hot key, they must be included in one set of key commands.
+ - A key command to increment or decrement brightness will be repeatable only if all commands are those to increment or decrement brightness.
  - While conditional/time/key commands are being executed, other conditional/time/key commands will not be executed.
 Therefore, the brightness set by key commands will not trigger conditional commands.
  - Hot keys must be enabled in Key Settings.